-The main symptoms of stress of the nuclear-weapon nonproliferation regime have been the open acquisitions of nuclear weaponry by India and Pakistan, greeted in both countries by signs of broad popular support.
+The main symptoms of stress of the nuclear-weapon nonproliferation regime have been the open acquisitions of nuclear weaponry by India and Pakistan, greeted in both countries by signs of popular support.
 Another gloomy indication have been the developments in East Asia, where North Korea has acquired (and demonstrated) a nuclear-weapon capability in clear violation of its commitments under the NPT of which this country was a party, although at one point it declared the intention to abandon that treaty.
 This has opened the prospect that other countries in that part of the world - in particular Japan and South Korea -- could opt out of the NPT and acquire a nuclear-weapon capability.
 This would be particularly easy, from a technological point of view, for Japan, a country that could quickly manufacture a significant nuclear-weapon arsenal if it decided to do so.
 Fortunately a strong opposition to nuclear weaponry - underscored by its Constitution -- has characterized Japan as a consequence of the Hiroshima and Nagasaki traumas.
 But it could be overcome by the fear of a nuclear-armed North Korea.
-Hopefully, however, recent developments justify some hope that the crisis with North Korea be overcome in the context of the six-country negotiations involving North and South Korea, China, Japan, Russia and the USA, entailing a compete and verified renunciation by North Korea of any nuclear-weapon ambition and the consequential re-entry of this country as "normal" member of the international community.
+Hopefully, however, recent developments justify some hope that the crisis with North Korea be overcome in the context of the six-country negotiations involving North and South Korea, China, Japan, Russia and the USA.

-Yet another worrisome development concerns the acquisition by Iran of a large-scale capability to enrich uranium, a technology that Iran claims to be developing for peaceful purposes but that in fact also has a clear nuclear-weapon potential ---as explained above (once such a capability has been acquired, it can be used to produce LEU for peaceful uses as well as HEU for nuclear weapons; justifying the concern that once such a capability has been acquired Iran might walk out of the NPT and acquire nuclear weapons.
-In spite of contrary statements by Iran, this concern finds some foundation in aggressive pronouncements of certain components of the Iranian political leadership, including its President, and also on dubious aspects of its past activities that have motivated doubts in the context of the verification activities by the IAEA.
-The future unfolding of this crisis is for the moment unclear.
+Yet another worrisome development concerns the acquisition by Iran of a large-scale capability to enrich uranium, a technology that Iran claims to be developing for peaceful purposes but that in fact also has a clear nuclear-weapon potential, justifying the concern that once such a capability has been acquired Iran might walk out of the NPT and acquire nuclear weapons; a concern based on the aggressive stands of certain components of the Iranian political leadership, including its President, and also on certain dubious aspects of its past activities that have motivated doubts in the context of the verification activities by the IAEA.
+The future unfolding of this crisis is still unclear.